SafeG3Ar/gid-planner/README.md

 - Additional pages/components we decide to create
 - Use mongoDB Atlas for collections
 - Full implementation of Calendar
-- Full implementation of listts
+- Full implementation of lists
 - Stying Task form

 ## Roles and Responsibilities